SchweizerischeBundesbahnen/netzgrafik-editor-frontend/ROADMAP.md

 ### Short-term goals on the roadmap:

-- Origin-Destination-Matrix: Develop a travel time matrix for different routes.
+- Origin-Destination-Matrix: Travel time matrix for different routes / visualisation & analytics.
-- Check conformity of business rules for Import/export using RailML.
+- Check conformity of business rules
+- Import/export using RailML.

 ### Long-term goals on the roadmap: